 About My Work

-Born and raised on the San Francisco Peninsula, I found my passion for art while studying in Florence during my Stanford years (BA 1967).
+Born and raised on the San Francisco Peninsula, I found my passion for art while studying in Florence during my Stanford years.
 Richard Diebenkorn and Nathan Oliveira were teaching on campus then, which may account for my love of the Bay Area Figurative tradition.

-After a nine year stint in banking and 25 years in interior design, I turned back to fine art.
+After a 25-year career in interior design, I turned back to fine art.
 Color and composition were well-honed design tools, but starting in 2007, I spent much of the next four years in studio classes and painting workshops.
-Now, quick-pose figure drawing and more recently, pure abstraction, inform my figurative work.

-I am inspired by Van Gogh and Gauguin, Kandinsky and Hans Hoffman, all bold artists who broke the rules.
+I am inspired by Van Gogh and Gauguin, Derain and Hans Hofmann, all bold artists who broke the rules.
 My mentor is the talented Michael Azgour of Krakow and California.

 I live in Menlo Park with my husband Jim and have a studio in Redwood City.
 You'll find me there most days, or drawing new inspiration by hike or by bike through the glorious redwoods and wooded trails a few minutes away.